uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

     ##  $ lifeExp  : num  28.8 30.3 32 34 36.1 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-> The RStudio’s environment pannel already shows us some of that
+> The RStudio’s environment panel already shows us some of that
 > information (click on the blue arrow next to the object name).

 And to explore the data in a viewer, run the following: